 The Dynamic Duos

 Now, both of those were easy to spot because they were active, or had enough material around them to emit X-rays and be seen.
 What about quiet galaxies?
 Can we hope to find any black hole binaries there?
-Fukun Liu from the Peking University and team have found such a pair.
+Fukun Liu from Peking University has found such a pair.
 They witnessed a tidal disruption event, or when one of the black holes caught a star and shredded it apart, releasing X-rays in the process.
 So how did they see such an event?
 After all, space is big and those tidal events are not common.
 The team made use of the XMM-Newton as it continuously looked at the sky for bursts of X-rays.
-Sure enough, on June 20, 2010 XMM spotted one in SDSS J120136.02+300305.5.
+Sure enough, on June 20, 2010, XMM spotted one in SDSS J120136.02+300305.5.
 It matched a tidal event for a black hole initially but then did some unusual things.
 Twice during the full period of luminosity, the X-rays faded out and the emissions fell to zero then reappeared.
 This matches simulations which show a binary companion pulling on the X-ray stream and deflecting it away from us.
 Further analysis of the X-rays revealed that the main black hole is 10 million solar masses and the secondary is 1 million solar masses.
 And they are close, about 0.005 light-years apart.
 This is essentially the length of the solar system!
 According to the aforementioned simulators, these black holes got 1 million more years before the merging occurs (Liu).

 The Terrific Trios